PhantomOtter/Gell/README.md

 # Gell
-You can check the paper for more information.
+A fast and memory efficient simulator for hybrid/agent-based modeling of biosystems.You can check the paper for more information.

 "Gell: A GPU-powered 3D hybrid simulator for large-scale multicellular system" https://www.biorxiv.org/content/10.1101/2022.09.01.506296